Mercedes T-Class MPV review

 The challenge for the T-Class engineers is how to make all the Mercedes and Renault parts work together.
 This mix of components makes it tricky to suggest how reliable the T-Class will be, although that it’s based on vans (the Mercedes Citan and Renault Kangoo) should give peace of mind.
 Vans need to be reliable to stand a chance of being popular with business users.

-Mercedes came 13th out of 29 brands in our 2021 Driver Power owner satisfaction survey, above BMW, Volkswagen and Audi.
-Renault, meanwhile, finished 20th, but the percentage of owners who’d experienced a fault in the first year was very similar across both brands.
+Mercedes came 13th out of 29 brands in our 2021 Driver Power owner satisfaction survey, above BMW, Volkswagen and Audi, but slipped to 23rd in 2022, sending it to the back of the pack.
+Renault, meanwhile, finished 24th, and the percentage of owners who experienced a fault in the first year was 27.3% for Mercedes and 22.5% for Renault.

-The T-Class has neither a Euro NCAP safety rating nor a definitive list of driver assistance features, so we’ll need to wait to see how well it protects its occupants.
+The T-Class has a reassuring five-star Euro NCAP rating, which was credited to its active safety features and a new centre airbag that helps protect occupants in a side-impact.
 Mercedes has posted a string of five-star scores recently, but Renault has suffered some lower-than-expected results.